vyos/vyos-documentation/docs/configuration/firewall/index.rst

      * ``set firewall ipv6 forward filter ...``.

    * **Output**: stage where traffic that originates from the router itself can be filtered and controlled.
-Bear in mind that this traffic can be a new connection originated by a internal process running on VyOS router, such as NTP, or a response to traffic received externally through **input** (for example response to an ssh login attempt to the router).
+Bare in mind that this traffic can be a new connection originated by a internal process running on VyOS router, such as NTP, or a response to traffic received externally through **input** (for example response to an ssh login attempt to the router).